 Chances are you’re going to have to continue to speak the truth over your life for days, or even months, while you’re going through hard times.
 This is spiritual warfare here, and satan isn’t going down without a fight.

 But the good news is — as Christians, we’ve already won!
-We just have to take hold of the victory!
+We just have to realize that when we take every thought captive it means we are taking hold of the victory!

 - Choosing to say “God, I trust you” when you’re tempted to worry.
 And then thinking of something pleasant instead.